Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Is a History Degree Worth It?

-Yes, a history degree is worth it if you’re passionate about studying History.
+Yes, a history degree is worth it if you’re passionate about the subject.
 You’ll also find various career opportunities available to history graduates.
-Do you know that 58.9% of humanity graduates, of which History is a part, agree that their skills are relevant in their current work?
+Do you know that the majority of humanity graduates, of which History is a part, agree that their skills are relevant in their current work?

 History teaches you to think critically, utilise information, and express yourself in written and oral presentations.
 These skills are vital for a successful career.
 What are the top career options for History graduates?
 Check out our article on career paths for history students to find out more.